tjohann/radio_clock_module/README.md

 State
 -----

-WARNING: This is work in progress!
+**WARNING**: This is work in progress!
 Don't expect things to be complete in any dimension.
 Possible states are open, described, in_development, testing, works, released.

 	raspi-base-board -> open
 	avr-board -> open